Jaco Pastorius: Word of Mouth

-He has a nephew David Pastorius.

 Stage presence and bass techniques

 Until about 1970, most jazz bassists played the upright bass, also known as the double bass.
 At the time, with few exceptions (such as the bass players in the trios Bill Evans led), bassists typically remained in the background with the drummer, forming the rhythm section, while the saxophonist, trumpeter, or vocalist handled the melody and led the band.
 Pastorius had other ideas for the bass player.
 He played an electric bass from which he had removed the frets.
 He played fast and loud, sang, and did flips.
 He spread powder on the stage so he could dance like James Brown.
 He joked around and talked to the crowd.
 A self-described Florida beach bum, he often went barefoot and shirtless.
 He was tall, lean, and strong, and for someone who played sports the nickname "Jocko" fit.
 His thumbs were "double jointed" and his fingers were long and thin.

 After being taught about artificial harmonics, he added them to his technique and repertoire.
-(Natural harmonics, also known as open string harmonics, are played by lightly touching the string at a fret while plucking the string, resulting in a note that rings somewhat like a bell.
+Natural harmonics, also known as open string harmonics, are played by lightly touching the string with the fretting/fingering hand while plucking the string, resulting in a note that rings, somewhat like a bell.
 Artificial harmonics, also called false harmonics, involve fretting with the left hand as usual while using a finger or thumb of the right hand at the fret an octave higher, simultaneously playing and stopping the note.)
-An often cited example is the introduction to "Birdland".
+An often-cited example is the bass line on the introduction to "Birdland".

-He was noted for virtuosic bass lines which combined Afro-Cuban rhythms, inspired by the likes of Cachao Lopez, with R&B to create 16th-note funk lines syncopated with ghost notes.
+He used virtuosic bass lines which combined Afro-Cuban rhythms, inspired by the likes of Cachao Lopez, with R&B to create 16th-note funk lines syncopated with ghost notes.
 He played these with a "movable anchor" thumb technique on the right hand, anchoring on the bridge pickup while playing on the E and A strings and muting the E string with his thumb while playing on higher strings.
 Examples include "Come On, Come Over" from the album Jaco Pastorius and "The Chicken" from The Birthday Concert.